imscruz/IntelBroker/README.md

 - WHOIS information
 - Forum mentions
 - And more!

 ## 🛠️ Requirements
 - Python 3.8 or higher
 - Internet connection
 - Required Python packages (listed in requirements.txt)
-## 🔧 Configuration
-No additional configuration is needed.
-The tool works out of the box!

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.